caravagnalab/tumourevo/docs/output.md

 ### SigProfiler

-Reference genome for SigProfiler is store in the following folder:
+Reference genome for SigProfiler is stored in the following folder:

 <details markdown="1">
 <summary>Output files</summary>